Chart Color Schemes

 Infrastructure

-Wonthaggi has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Wonthaggi has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely impacting the area.
-Notable projects include Wonthaggi Hospital Stage 2 Redevelopment, Bass Coast Health Staff Accommodation Facility, Summerfields Estate, and Wonthaggi North East Precinct Structure Plan.
+AreaSearch has identified 20 projects likely to impact the area.
+Key projects include Wonthaggi Hospital Stage 2 Redevelopment, Bass Coast Health Staff Accommodation Facility, Summerfields Estate, and Wonthaggi North East Precinct Structure Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.